amartinsan/amartinsan/README.md

 ### Hello there 🖖
-- 🔬 I’m currently doing my PhD working on microbial ecology and metagenomics 🦠🌎
+- 🔬 I’m currently doing my PhD working on microbial ecology and metagenomics of sediment communities that degrade hydrocarbons 🦠🌎
 - 🔍Trying to isolate hydrocarbon degrading bacteria
 - 🌱 I’m currently learning netxtflow (https://www.nextflow.io)
 - 💩 I also used to work with gut microbiota data from Mexico